leonuz/leonuz.github.io/_posts/2022-06-06-Jasons-Tarot-3.markdown

         <figcaption>package.json</figcaption>
 </figure>

-just as we did with [Jason's Web Tarot 2](https://leonuz.github.io/blog/Jasons-Web-Tarot-2/) challenge, we started loading the page with Burpsuit intercepted ON to capture the JSON Web Token (JWT)
+Just as we did with [Jason's Web Tarot 2](https://leonuz.github.io/blog/Jasons-Web-Tarot-2/) challenge, we started loading the page with Burpsuit intercepted ON to capture the JSON Web Token (JWT)

 <figure>
         <img src="/assets/img/bcactf22/web.png" alt="" />